 Approved at the 2018-2019 Fall Congregational Meeting: November 18, 2018

-*Please see our pledge and service opportunities forms below.
-You may print, fill, and return them to the Fellowship Office, or pick up copies at the Fellowship.
+*Pledge and service opportunities forms can be found on our tables in the foyer.
+Please pick one up if you intend to sign, and return them to the Fellowship Office, or pick up copies at the Fellowship.
 Thank you!